 Medical Research Evidence & Articles on Fat Grafting Techniques and Autologous Fat Transfer to Breasts

-Here is a collection of Medical Articles on Fat Grafting to Breasts (also called Fat Transfer to Breasts), Autologous Fat Grafting or Natural Breast Augmentation.
+Here is a collection of Medical Articles on Fat Grafting to Breasts (also called Fat Transfer to Breasts), Autologous Fat Grafting articles or Natural Breast Augmentation.

 Fat Grafting is now being used in conjunction with Breast Implants for a Hybrid Augmentation or Composite Augmentation that has better contour results and cleavage lines than implants alone.

-There is now ample evidence for the medical benefits of using Fat Grafting and Fat Transfer – Autologous Grafting for Reconstructive and Aesthetic Improvement.
+There is now ample evidence and articles for the medical benefits of using Fat Grafting and Fat Transfer – Autologous Grafting for Reconstructive and Aesthetic Improvement.
 Medicare will be adding some new item numbers for the use of Fat Grafting in November 2021.